TheBetaM/CrateModLoader/README.md

 Supports:
 - Crash Nitro Kart - All PS2 (GC Not yet implemented)
 - Crash Twinsanity - All PS2
-- Crash Tag Team Racing - NTSC-U/PAL PS2, All PSP, All GC - NOT YET IMPLEMENTED
+- Crash Tag Team Racing - NTSC-U/PAL PS2 (PSP and GC not yet implemented)
 - Crash of the Titans - All PS2, All PSP - NOT YET IMPLEMENTED
 - Crash Mind Over Mutant - All PS2, All PSP - NOT YET IMPLEMENTED